Write a Java Command

 Package custom Java command

-1. Once all unit test cases are passed, then you could package the Java command by right clicking the project and choose Run As -> Maven build….
+1. Once all unit test cases are passed, then you could package the Java command by right-clicking the project and choosing Run As -> Maven build….

-• Notes: If you use any java lib which are not existed in as-is IDA.war/lib folder, you need copy it to lib folder and repack the IDA web so that the customer java command jar could find reference in class loader.
+• Notes: If you use any Java libraries which are not existing in the as-is IDA.war/lib folder, you need to copy them to the lib folder and repack the IDA web so that the custom Java command jar could find references in the class loader.

 Upload custom Java command in IDA